- The Good

 - 1% to 6%

-Just like any lender, Upstart’s rates fluctuate depending on your credit and other factors that it uses to determine your eligibility for a loan.
+Just like any lender, Upstart’s rates fluctuate depending on your credit report and other factors that it uses to determine your eligibility for a loan.
 The APR ranges between 5.6 percent and 29.99 percent.
 There is also an origination fee, which ranges between 1 percent and 6 percent.
-Upstart’s late fee is $15 or 5 percent, whichever is greater, and the check-processing fee is $15.
+Upstart’s late fee is $15 or 5 percent, whichever is greater, and the check-processing fee is $15, but Upstart gives you the option to set up recurring monthly payments so you don’t ever have to be late.

 - 5.99% to 36%